 In an experiment made by ZeroFOX, a developer of threat intelligence, social media security, and digital risk monitoring solutions for companies, they found out that malicious AI technology is faster at spreading unsafe links than human attackers.
 They also discovered that the works of the malicious artificial intelligence have a far better conversion rate than a living hacker.

-Good thing is that all of these can be prohibited if cybersecurity experts bolster the cybersecurity system of AI-powered devices.
+Good thing is that all of these can be prohibited if cybersecurity experts bolster the cybersecurity system of Artificial Intelligence Technology-powered devices.

 Preventing Hackers from their Dirty Deeds